azeezb/azeezb/README.md

 - 👋 Hi, I’m Azeez.
-- 👀 I’m interested in target detection, machine learning and image recognition along with frontend development, database scaling and app development.
+- 👀 I’m interested in frontend development, database scaling and app development along with target detection, machine learning and image recognition.
 - 🌱 I’m currently learning React and SQL databasing, along with OpenCV and Flask via python.
 - 📫 How to reach me: azeezbodija@gmail.com